kubedb/cli/docs/guides/postgres/custom-config/using-custom-config.md

 ## Overview

-PostgreSQL allow to configure database via **Configuration File**, **SQL** and **Shell**.
-The most fundamental way is to edit configuration file `postgresql.conf`.
-When PostgreSQL docker image start, it uses the configurations specified in `postgresql.conf` file.
+PostgreSQL allows to configure database via **Configuration File**, **SQL** and **Shell**.
+The most common way is to edit configuration file `postgresql.conf`.
+When PostgreSQL docker image starts, it uses the configuration specified in `postgresql.conf` file.
 This file can have `include` directive which allows to include configuration from other files.
 One of these `include` directives is `include_if_exists` which accept a file reference.
 If the referenced file exists, it includes configuration from the file.
-Otherwise, it uses default configurations.
-KubeDB takes this opportunity to enable users to provide their custom configuration.
+Otherwise, it uses default configuration.
+KubeDB takes advantage of this feature to allow users to provide their custom configuration.
 To know more about configuring PostgreSQL see [here](https://www.postgresql.org/docs/current/static/runtime-config.html).

-At first, you have to create a config file named `user.conf` with your desired configurations.
+At first, you have to create a config file named `user.conf` with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
 You have to specify this volume in `spec.configSource` section while creating Postgres crd.
 KubeDB will mount this volume into `/etc/config/` directory of the database pod which will be referenced by `include_if_exists` directive.

 In this tutorial, we will configure `max_connections` and `shared_buffers` via a custom config file.
 We will use configMap as volume source.